 To further characterize the relation between bandwidth and model complexity, we use the derivatives of the inferred function as a complexity measure.
 Intuitively, restricting the derivatives of a function restricts its complexity.
 This is also exactly what is done when penalizing the parameter vector, $\betahv$, in linear regression: When $\fh(\xsv)=\xsv{^\top}\betahv$, $\frac{\partial\fh(\xsv)}{\partial\xsv}=\betahv$, and thus regression schemes such as ridge regression and lasso constrains the function complexity by restricting its derivatives.
 Other regression techniques where function complexity is restricted through the derivatives are Jacobian regularization \citep{jakubovitz2018improving} for neural networks and smoothing splines (in the last case through the second derivative).

 In Proposition \ref{thm:der_bound}, we relate the derivatives of $\fhmu(\xsv,t)$ to the bandwidth.
-According to the proposition, for fixed training time, the gradient of the inferred function is bounded by the average of the inverse bandwidth.
+According to the proposition, for a fixed training time, the gradient of the inferred function is bounded by the average of the inverse bandwidth during training.
 We denote this average by $\invsigbar$.
 If the bandwidth is constant during training, $\invsigbar$ reduces to $1/\sigma$.
 Just as Proposition \ref{thm:sigma_compl}, Proposition \ref{thm:der_bound} suggests that a model with a larger bandwidth results in a less complex inferred function, and additionally suggests that the relation between complexity and bandwidth is the multiplicative inverse.

-\begin{prop}~\\ Let $\invsigbar$ denote the weighted average of the inverse bandwidth during training, with weight function $\left\|\yv-\fhv(\tau)\right\|_2$, i.e.,
+\begin{prop}~\\ Let $\invsigbar(t)$ denote the weighted average of the inverse bandwidth during training, with weight function $\left\|\yv-\fhv(\tau)\right\|_2$, i.e.,